python/cpython/Doc/library/urllib.parse.rst

    This should generally be used instead of :func:`urlparse` if the more recent URL syntax allowing parameters to be applied to each segment of the *path* portion of the URL (see :rfc:`2396`) is wanted.
 A separate function is needed to separate the path segments and parameters.
-This function returns a 5-tuple:
+This function returns a 5 item :term:`named tuple`:

    (addressing scheme, network location, path, query, fragment identifier).

-   The return value is actually an instance of a subclass of :class:`tuple`.
-This class has the following additional read-only convenience attributes:
+   The return value is actually an instance of a subclass of :class:`tuple` (see :class:`~collections.namedtuple`).
+This class has the following additional read-only convenience
+   attributes:

    +------------------+-------+-------------------------+----------------------+
    | Attribute        | Index | Value                   | Value if not present |